88saiba/otogiex/README.md

 displaying your personal access token on screen during a live stream.
 Just run this script.<br>
 <br>
 but if you only use one account and use SSH, don't use this script, this script is intended<br>
 only for those who need it.
-I don't need comments/criticism if you don't have the needs according<br>
-to the conditions above.

 # Requirement
 You must have elixir installed on your machine, better using latest version.<br>